techsenger/patternfx/README.md

 might arise: why is there no `Model` in the component, given that the pattern is called MVVM?
 Firstly, a component is a building block for constructing a user interface, which might not be related to the application's business logic at all.
 Secondly, the `Model` exists independently of the UI and should have no knowledge of the component's existence.
+Thirdly, MVVM is fundamentally about the separation of responsibilities rather than the mandatory presence of all three layers in every element.
+In other words, a component does not violate MVVM principles simply because it lacks a `Model`; it remains compliant as long as the `View` and `ViewModel` maintain a clear separation of concerns and communicate exclusively through data binding and observable properties.

 It is important to note, that in addition to its standard functions the `ComponentView` is responsible for managing the creation and removal of only two types of components: its own child components and components with an externally